William II of Holland: Kingship

 With the help of his maternal uncle Duke Henry II of Brabant and the Cologne archbishop Konrad von Hochstaden, William was elected king of Germany after Emperor Frederick II was excommunicated by Pope Innocent IV.
 He succeeded Landgrave Henry Raspe of Thuringia who had died within a year after his election as anti-king in 1246.

 The next year, William decided to extend his father's hunting residence to a palace which met his new status.
 This would later be called the Binnenhof (Inner Court) and was the beginning of the city of The Hague.
 Meanwhile, after a siege of five months, William besieged Aachen for six months before capturing it from Frederick's followers.
 Only then could he be crowned as king by Archbishop Konrad of Cologne.
 He gained a certain amount of theoretical support from some of the German princes after his marriage to Elizabeth, daughter of the Welf duke Otto of Brunswick-Lüneburg, on 25 January 1252.
 He was elected as King of the Romans a second time on 25 March 1252 at Brunswick.
 The electors were the Archbishops of Cologne, Mainz and Trier, the Margrave of Brandenburg and the Duke of Saxony.
-The Count Palatine, who was also Duke of Bavaria, was excluded from taking part in the election on the ground that, as a supporter of Conrad IV, he was under sentence of excommunication.
+The Count Palatine Otto II, who was also Duke of Bavaria, was excluded from taking part in the election on the ground that, as a supporter of Conrad IV, he was under sentence of excommunication.
 After the election, the King of Bohemia sent ambassadors conveying his consent to it.
 However, although "William lacked neither courage nor chivalrous qualities... his power never extended beyond the Rhineland."

 In his home county, William fought with Countess Margaret II of Flanders for control of Zeeland.
 As king of Germany, he made himself count of Zeeland.
-In July 1253, he defeated the Flemish army at Westkapelle (in modern-day Belgium) and a year later a cease-fire followed.
+In July 1253, he defeated the Flemish army at Westkapelle (in modern-day Belgium) and a year later a pause in hostilities followed.
 His anti-Flemish policy worsened his relationship with France.
 From 1254 to his death he fought a number of wars against the West Frisians.
 He built some strong castles in Heemskerk and Haarlem and created roads for the war against the Frisians.

 William gave city rights to Haarlem, Delft, 's-Gravenzande and Alkmaar.
 According to the Annales Wormatienses, on 10 November 1255 William "eliminated the rights of citizens who are called Pfahlbürger so that among other restrictions, none of the cities were permitted to have them or receive them"; a later scribe added a gloss to clarify that the Pfahlburgers "were citizens who were not resident in the city".